raspberrypilearning/cd-sebento-appinv-1/en/step_1.md

 ### What you will learn

++ How to use App Inventor to make Android apps
++ Adding components to the screen and changing their properties
++ Adding screens and writing code to move between them
++ Using buttons to trigger an action
++ Storing information between screens

 Once you've learned these techniques, you can apply them to create more than just a quiz!
 These same coding tools can be used to make a complete interactive story, or to build a calculator, or a whole bunch of other cool apps.